flare-labs-ltd/fasset-bots/README.md

 In order to create new agent, deposit funds and do other manual operations, command line interface is provided [`agent-bot`](./docs/cli.md).
 You can access it with opening another terminal and run command `yarn agent-bot [command]`.

-### Challenger, Liquidator, SystemKeeper and Time keeper
+### Challenger, Liquidator, SystemKeeper and TimeKeeper

 Other bots can be run using [ActorBaseRunner](./src/actors/ActorBaseRunner.ts).
 The runner will initiate needed context and create desired actor via method `async create(config: TrackedStateConfig, address: string, kind: ActorBaseKind)`, where `ActorBaseKind` determines which actor should be created.